Yasmine-Hmida/MovieHunt/README.md

 # MovieHunt

-**MovieHunt** is a React-based movie app that helps you find movies (like Netflix) and mark them as favorite.
+**MovieHunt** is a **React**-based movie app that helps you find movies (like Netflix) and mark them as favorite.
 Built with React in which I used the API "TMDB" for fetching the movies and their corresponding informations.

 ---